Digitex Futures (DGTX) 24 Hour Trading Volume Hits $2.53 Million

-Digitex Futures (CURRENCY:DGTX) traded down 1.9% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on October 17th.
-Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-Over the last week, Digitex Futures has traded 3.5% higher against the U.S. dollar.
-One Digitex Futures coin can now be purchased for $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including OOOBTC, Exrates and Mercatox.
+Digitex Futures (CURRENCY:DGTX) traded down 1.9% against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on October 23rd.
+One Digitex Futures coin can currently be bought for approximately $0.0295 or 0.00000156 BTC on exchanges including Exrates, Mercatox and OOOBTC.
+Digitex Futures has a total market cap of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+During the last week, Digitex Futures has traded up 3.5% against the dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.